jeremytammik/tbc/a/1940_copy_relationships.md

 @sragan I was doing exactly what you suggested but I was getting inconsistent results when comparing the elements from the source model against the destination model.
 I then tried a few different ways and ended up realising that the `CopyElements` does return the same order of the given `ElementId` list, which then solved my problem.

-When I collected the elements in my source document I also collected their `Phase Created` and `Phase Demolished` and stored all 3 in a list:
+When I collected the elements in my source document, I also collected their `Phase Created` and `Phase Demolished` and stored all 3 in a list:

 <pre class="code">
   List&lt;KeyValuePair&lt;ElementId, KeyValuePair&lt;string, string&gt;&gt;&gt;()
 </pre>

-This allowed me to compared the output of `CopyElements` with that list and apply the settings of each element individually.
+This allowed me to compare the output of `CopyElements` with that list and apply the settings of each element individually.

 Many thanks to Fabio for raising this issue and Steve Ragan for the effective solution!